CIFAR AI & Society workshop

 About CIFAR AI & Society workshop

 The Canadian Institute for Advanced Learning (CIFAR), in partnership with UK Research and Innovation (UKRI) and France’s Centre National de la Recherche Scientifique (CNFS), supported a workshop organized by Future Earth, UK Office for AI, the International Observatory on the Societal Impacts of Artificial Intelligence and Digital Technologies (OBVIA), and CNRS.
 The Sustainability in the Digital Age workshop, part of CIFAR’s AI & Society series, took place in Montreal, Canada from September 18-20, 2019.
 The workshop brought together 29 participants from around the world to explore issues related to the Digital Disruptions for Sustainability (D^2S Agenda), with a particular focus on near-term actions.
+The Montreal Statement was prepared from discussions held during the CIFAR AI & Society workshop, and outlines immediate action needed in five specific areas:

 Group photo of workshop participants